Paulkra01/24.04.24_programmieruebung/README.md

-Paul Krawjewski and Jannis Pohl
+Paul Krajewski and Jannis Pohl